alecwalsh/ant_colony_simulation/README.md

 # Ant colony simulation project

-## Project Status

-### What has been implemented
-I have implemented most of the basic elements of the simulation.

-- Simulated ants move around the world, searching for food.
-- The ants leave behind pheromone trails as they move.
-- Pheromones fade over time.
-- Ants ignore pheromones from nests other than their own.
-- The graphics show the different elements of the simulation with different colors, allowing the user to visualize what is happening.

-### What needs improvement

-While the pheromone based pathfinding has been implemented, it has several issues.

-- Sometimes ants can get lost.
-If they venture far from their nest, then the pheromone trail can fade, leaving them aimlessly wandering.
-This can be improved by decreasing the rate at which pheromones fade.
-- If pheromones fade too slowly, then large areas of the map become saturated with pheromones, which reduces their effectiveness as a pathfinding tool.
-- When too many ants are present, they often get stuck following each other in circles.

-I believe that the first two issues can be fixed by finding the right balance of pheromone strength increases and decreases.

-The third one can likely be fixed by increasing the level of randomness in the ants' movements.

-### What hasn't been implemented yet

-Not everything I planned has been implemented yet.
-Here are a list of features that still need to be implemented, in the order I plan to implement them.

-- Starvation and reproduction.
-As a result, population dynamics are not yet simulated.
-I anticipate adding this to be relatively simple, now that I have the basics implemented.
-- Seasonal variation in food supply.
-- Data collection and visualization.
-There is currently no easy way to collect data from the simulation.
-This is going to be my priority over the next few weeks.
-- Improved graphics.
-I plan to allow the viewing larger sections of the world, as well as zooming and panning.
-Currently, the only way to view more of the map is to resize the window.

 ## Installation Instructions

 The project is written in C++.
 It uses CMake as its build system, and vcpkg for managing dependencies.